davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 For example, we have to remember to use `===` everywhere or things get weird.
 We also have to type the keyword `function` **a lot**.
 Scoping is a mess, we can't make constants, and it would be nice to define a proper class that handles `this`.

-[ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) addresses all of this failures in JavaScript, but we can't run it in a browser.
+[ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) addresses all of these failures in JavaScript, but we can't run it in a browser.
 What we *can* do is translate it *to* JavaScript, allowing us to write modern code that still runs in a browser.

 ## Write Modern JavaScript, Ship Compatible JavaScript

 To do this with Webpack, we'll need to set up [Babel](https://babeljs.io), which will do the work.

-First, though, let's write some ES2015.
+Babel advertises itself as “a
+JavaScript compiler” which is also kindof what Webpack is.
+The confusion lies around what is meant by the word “JavaScript”.
+In
+Babel's case, it means “a newer version of JavaScript than your browser can produce”, which is *sort of* what Webpack can do as well.
+Suffice it to say, Babel handles the newest version of JavaScript _most properly_, so we *do* need it to accomplish our goal of writing entirely in ES2015.

+Let's write some!
 Replace `js/markdownPreviewer.js` with this:

 !CREATE_FILE js/markdownPreviewer.js
 import { markdown } from "markdown";